Body Dreams

 Nowhere to Process

 No private toilet or can't find one stages the most existential version: you need to release and there is no safe place to do it.
 Every human being needs a private, clean, functional space to process what they've digested — emotionally as much as physically.
-When that space doesn't exist, the body holds what the toilet can't take.
-The dream asks: where in your life is your processing space — and when did you lose it?

 Is this dream really about the bathroom?